ancientjpeg/RTSTFT/docs/paper.md

 $$\displaystyle x_{output}[k] = \sum_{n=0}^{N - 1}{x_{input}[n] \cdot e^{\frac{i2\pi kn}{N}}}$$

 Note that this set of input values, or "signal" as it will be hereon referred to, is zero-indexed, hence taking the sum from 0 to N-1.
 This equation may certainly seem a little daunting, but we can break it down a bit by noting that it shares the form of Euler's formula, $e^{ix} = \cos{x} + i\sin{x}$.
-Applying this, we get the following\footnote{Wikipedia}:
+Applying this, we get the following\footnote{Wikipedia}}:

 $$\displaystyle x_{output}[k] = \sum_{n=0}^{N - 1}{x_{input}[n] \cdot (\cos(\frac{i2\pi kn}{N}) + i\sin(\frac{i2\pi kn}{N}))}$$